An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Truncated restriction type estimates

 \section{Truncated restriction type estimates}

-In this section, we prove the truncated restriction type estimates for the sub-Laplacian $L$, provided $G$ is a Heisenberg type group.
-As in \cite{CaCi13} (and similar in \cite{ChOu16,Ni21}), the idea is to apply a restriction type estimate in the variable $x\in \g_1$ for the $\mu$-twisted Laplacian $L^\mu$ given by \cref{eq:twisted-laplace} and the classical Stein--Tomas restriction estimate in the central variable $u\in \g_2$.
-The restriction type estimate for the orthogonal projection $\Pi_k^\mu$ onto the $k$-th eigenspace of the $\mu$-twisted Laplacian $L^\mu$ is provided by the following lemma, which is Lemma 4.7 of \cite{CaCi13}.
-In the following, we write again $[k]=2k+d_1/2$ and $n=d_1/2$.
+In this section, we prove the truncated restriction type estimates for the sub-Laplacian $L=(X_1^2+\dots+X_{d_1}^2)$, given that $G$ is a Heisenberg type group and $X_1,\dots,X_{d_1}$ is an orthonormal basis on the first layer $\g_1$ of the stratification $\g=\g_1\oplus\g_2$.
+As in \cite{CaCi13} (and similarly in \cite{ChOu16,Ni21}), the idea of the proof is to first apply a restriction type estimate in the variable $x\in \g_1$ for the $\mu$-twisted Laplacian $L^\mu$ given by \cref{eq:twisted-laplace} and then the Stein--Tomas restriction estimate in the central variable $u\in \g_2$.
+The restriction type estimate for the orthogonal projection $\Pi_k^\mu$ onto the $k$-th eigenspace of the $\mu$-twisted Laplacian $L^\mu$ is given by the following lemma, which is Lemma 4.7 of \cite{CaCi13}.
+Let again $[k]=2k+d_1/2$ and $n=d_1/2$.

 \begin{lemma} If $1\le p \le 2(d_1 +1)/(d_1+3)$, then

 \end{lemma}